VanAurum/ML-automator/README.md

 ## Usage

 __MLAutomator__ accepts a training dataset X, and a target Y.  The user can define their own functions for how these datasets are produced.
-Note that MLAutomator is designed to be a highly optimized spot-checking algorithm - you should take care to make sure you data is free from errors, and any missing values have been dealth with.
+Note that MLAutomator is designed to be a highly optimized spot-checking algorithm - you should take care to make sure you data is free from errors, and any missing values have been dealt with.

 MLAutomator will find ways of transforming and pre-processing your data to produce a superior model.
 Feel free to make your own transformations before passing the data to MLAutomator.